 Is Robotic Vasectomy Reversal different from standard microsurgery?

-The use of robotic assistance allows for dual view enhanced magnification, elimination of surgeon tremor, motion scaling and decreased surgeon fatigue.
-It is merely a tool that our surgeons use for surgical precision and dexterity.
+The use of robotic assistance allows for enhanced magnification, elimination of surgeon tremor, motion scaling and decreased surgeon fatigue.
+The robot is a tool our fellowship trained surgeons use for surgical precision and dexterity.
 The robotic system acts as an instrument to extend the capabilities and range of motion during complex microsurgical maneuvers.
 Since the platform offers an additional instrument arm that is controlled by the surgeon, it also allows for the surgeon to be less reliant on the surgical assistant and provides complete control of the field to the surgeon – every instrument movement is controlled by the primary surgeon.

-Performing such procedures, like robotic vasectomy reversal, requires specialized expertise, and our surgeons are the first two dual fellowship trained microsurgeons (dual expertise in standard microsurgery and robotic surgery).
-Our surgeons have performed over 1,000 robotic microsurgical procedures and are the global leaders in this emerging field.
+Performing such procedures, like robotic vasectomy reversal, requires specialized expertise.
+Our urologists are fellowship trained microsurgeons.
+Our surgeons have performed over 1,000 robotic microsurgical procedures and are the global leaders in this field.
 They have performed more robotic microsurgical procedures than any other center in the world.

 What is the Success Rate for Robotic Vasectomy Reversal?

-Success rates after microsurgical vasectomy reversal can be very high depending on how many years it has been since the patient’s previous vasectomy.
+Success rates after microsurgical vasectomy reversal can depend on several factors which include how many years it has been since the patient’s previous vasectomy, scarring within the tubes, and patients age.
 The highest success rates are encountered in patients within 3 years of their vasectomy.
 As the time interval from the vasectomy increases, the success rate decreases slightly.
 We have had successes in men who have had vasectomies 38 years ago.
-Our most recent database review published a 97% success rate for bilateral vasovasostomy cases.
+Our most recent database review published a high 90+% success rate for bilateral vasovasostomy cases.